 Probable COVID-19 status can be determined through studies that require voluntary participation.
-These may include, for example, surveys conducted by existing cohort and longitudinal studies (20,21), data linkage to administrative records is also available in some cohort studies such as the UK Biobank (22), or mobile phone based app programmes (23,24).
-Participation in scientific studies has been shown to be strongly non-random (e.g. participants are disproportionately likely to be highly educated, health conscious, and non-smokers), so the volunteers in these samples are likely to differ substantially from the general population (25–27).
-See Box 2 for a vignette on how one study (24) explored collider bias in this context.
+These may include, for example, surveys conducted by existing cohort and longitudinal studies (26,27), data linkage to administrative records available in some cohort studies such as the UK Biobank (28), or mobile phone based app programmes (29,30).
+Participation in scientific studies has been shown to be strongly non-random (e.g. participants are disproportionately likely to be highly educated, health conscious, and non-smokers), so the volunteers in these samples are likely to differ substantially from the target population (31–33).
+See Box 2 for a vignette on how one study (30) explored collider bias in this context.

-Sampling conditional on being tested for active COVID-19 infection (Case definition: positive test for COVID-19, Figure 2B)
+Sampling conditional on being tested for active COVID-19 infection (Case definition: positive test for COVID-19, Control definition: negative test for COVID-19, Figure 2B)

-Polymerase chain reaction (PCR) antigen tests are used to confirm a suspected (currently active) COVID-19 infection.
+PCR antigen tests are used to confirm a suspected (currently active) COVID-19 infection.
 Studies that aim to determine the risk factors for confirmed current COVID-19 infection therefore rely on participants having received a COVID-19 antigen test (hereafter for simplicity: COVID-19 test or test).
-Unless a random sample or the entire population are tested, these studies do not provide an unbiased estimate of active COVID-19 infection prevalence in the general population.
-As testing is a resource limited endeavour, different countries have been using different (pragmatic) strategies for prioritising testing, including on the basis of characteristics such as occupation, symptom presentation and perceived risk.
-See Box 3 for an investigation into the extent to which testing is non-random with respect to a range of measurable potential risk factors, using the recently released COVID-19 test data in the UK-Biobank.
+Unless a random sample or the entire population are tested, these studies are liable to provide a biased estimate of active COVID-19 infection prevalence in the general population.
+The resource for testing is limited, so different countries have been using different (pragmatic) strategies for prioritising testing, including on the basis of characteristics such as occupation, symptom presentation and perceived risk.
+See Box 3 for an investigation into whether testing is non-random with respect to a range of measurable potential risk factors, using the recently released COVID-19 test data in the UK-Biobank.

-Note that the example shown in Figure 2B, It is possible to induce a correlation between two variables that are not directly influencing sample selection.
-If the two variables that influence sample selection themselves influence other traits, those other traits will be correlated.

-Sampling conditional on having a positive test for active COVID-19 infection (Case definition: severe COVID-19 symptoms, Figure 2B)
+Sampling conditional on having a positive test for active COVID-19 infection (Case definition: severe COVID-19 symptoms, Control definition: positive COVID-19 test with mild symptoms, Figure 2B)

-Studies that aim to determine the risk factors for severity of confirmed current COVID-19 infection therefore rely on participants having received a COVID-19 antigen test (hereafter for simplicity: COVID-19 test or test), and that the result of the test was positive.
+Studies that aim to determine the risk factors for severity of confirmed current COVID-19 infection therefore rely on participants having received a COVID-19 test, and that the result of the test was positive.
 As above, testing is unlikely to be random, and conditioning on the positive result will also mean bias can be induced by all factors causing infection, as well as those causing increased likelihood of testing.

-Sampling conditional on hospitalisation (Case definition: COVID-19 infection)
+Sampling conditional on hospitalisation (Case definition: hospitalised patients with COVID-19 infection, Control definition: hospitalised patients without COVID-19 infection)

 An important source of data collection is from existing patients or hospital records.
-Several studies have emerged which make causal inference from such selected samples (8,9,28).
+Several studies have emerged which make causal inference from such selected samples (8,9,34).
 COVID-19 infection influences hospitalisation, as do a large number of other health conditions.
-By analysing only hospitalised samples, anything that influences hospitalisation will become negatively associated with COVID-19 infection (appearing protective).
+By analysing only hospitalised samples, anything that influences hospitalisation will become negatively associated with COVID-19 infection (in the marginal case of no interactions).

-Prognosis and mortality sampling conditional on hospitalisation (Case definition: COVID-19 death, Figure 2C)
+Sampling conditional on hospitalisation and having a positive test for active COVID-19 infection (Case definition: COVID-19 death, Control definition: non-fatal COVID-19 related hospitalisation, Figure 2C)